kaankilic/awesome-sublime/README.md

 # Awesome Sublime Text
-A curated list of awesome packages and themes from the Sublime ecosystem.
+:octocat: A curated list of awesome packages and themes from the Sublime ecosystem.

 ## Table of Contents
 - [Essentials](#essentials)